EduardR02/LLM-movie-recommender/README.md

 - use grok-4-fast-reasoning and have it TRY ITS BEST to generate why a movie is compelling based on the wikipedia data only as a starting point to keep hallucination minimal
 - this is important - wikipedia plot summaries are not perfect for why a movie is compelling to watch - there are many other things.
 Take Blade Runner 2049 as an example.
 The plot summary is almost useless for why this movie is cool. this is why we need grok - it adds all these additional aspects for why one might like a movie
 - we run this for all the 11.7k movies and tv shows - lol.
-- then we take the grok texts and embed them using openai's text-embedding-3-large (reduced to 1024 dim because that doesn't seem to affect performance)
+- then we take the grok texts and embed them (OpenAI `text-embedding-3-large` by default, but you can swap in local models like Qwen's 4B embedder)

 and boom - hopefully we now have a better recommender than the naive version.